international employment law firm alliance L&E Global

 Trial Period

 Rather than entering into the contract immediately, parties to the employment contract may agree to provide for a probationary period, which can only be renewed once and under condition, during which either party may terminate the employment contract without any formality.
 If both parties are satisfied at the end of the probationary period, the employment contract becomes definitive.
 The probationary period is governed by statute.
 The legislature has introduced a maximum length for the probationary period and a minimum notice period, which varies according to the categories of employees concerned.
-The trial period that may be mentioned in fixed-term contracts is fixed by the Labour Code according to the duration of the contract.
+The trial period that may be mentioned in fixed-term contracts is fixed by the Labor Code according to the duration of the contract.

 Notice Period